MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Parameters

 *`first`*\
-A forward iterator addressing the position of the first element in the range to which values are to be assigned.
+A forward iterator at the position of the first element in the range to which values are to be assigned.

 *`last`*\
-A forward iterator addressing the position one past the final element in the range to which values are to be assigned.
+A forward iterator at the position one past the final element in the range to which values are to be assigned.

 *`gen`*\
-A function object that is called with no arguments that is used to generate the values to be assigned to each of the elements in the range.
+A function object that is called with no arguments to generate the values to be assigned to each of the elements in the range.

 ### Remarks

 The function object is invoked for each element in the range and does not need to return the same value each time it is called.
 It may, for example, read from a file or refer to and modify a local state.
-The generator's result type must be convertible to the value type of the forward iterators for the range.
+The generator's result type must be convertible to the value type of the forward iterator for the range.

-The range referenced must be valid; all pointers must be dereferenceable and, within the sequence, the last position must be reachable from the first by incrementation.
+The range referenced must be valid.
+All pointers must be dereferenceable and, within the sequence, the last position must be reachable from the first by incrementation.

-The complexity is linear, with exactly ( `last` - `first`) calls to the generator being required.
+The complexity is linear, with exactly `last` - `first` calls made the generator.

 ### Example